Barking Riverside London

 Barking Riverside is brownfield land (land that has previously been developed, in this case, the Barking Power Station used to be on this site) and making it developable has required land remediation, site clearance, changes to land levels to plan for flood risk and diversion of services.

-Sustainable transport is at the heart of the development with the expansion of the East London Transit; a high quality bus service that provides a fast and direct link between Ilford, Barking and Dagenham Dock.
-The new London Overground service will run from Barking over a new raised viaduct then under the Renwick Road Bridge before heading south to the urban Barking Riverside station.
+Sustainable transport is at the heart of the development with the expansion of the East London Transit.
+A high quality bus service provides a fast and direct link between Ilford, Barking and Dagenham Dock, and funding has recently been agreed for a new TfL Overground station, which will connect to central London in 22 minutes.

 Barking Riverside’s natural, riverside setting means that a range of environmental measures are incorporated to protect the local wildlife.
 Green roofs protect wildlife habitats and benefit the new homes by providing better insulation.
 Rainwater is harvested and ponds are being developed to store rainfall for future use.
 Drainage systems, which are good for irrigation, are also used to grow plants.
 Over 41 per cent of the site will be dedicated to open space including a new ecology centre with all areas linked by parkland, cycle routes and footpaths and play and sports areas.
 We are working as part of the Towards Urban Resilience and Sustainability initiative (TURAS), bringing urban communities and businesses together.
 Working with local authorities and researchers across 11 European cities we are collaborating on the development of practical new solutions for more sustainable and resilient urban areas.

-Set in stage 1, the Rivergate Centre is a neighbourhood centre serving 1500 new homes in Barking Riverside.
-The building is designed to act as a catalyst, forging links between existing and new residents, promoting social cohesion and citizenship.
+The Rivergate Centre – a community hub in the heart of stage 1, is designed to act as a catalyst, forging links between existing and new residents, promoting social cohesion and citizenship.
 The first local centre consists of a three form entry primary school, nursery, Christian Church, social enterprise café, community development trust offices, Primary Care Trust rooms and ten facilities ideal for community, voluntary, statutory, commercial groups and residents.